Learn about actual and potential costs

 How risky is the supply chain?

 The supply chain for medical tissue closures displays a moderate level of risk.
-While risk from raw material suppliers is moderate to high, buyers face low risk from industrial machinery and equipment suppliers.
+While risk from raw material suppliers is moderate to high, buyers face low risk from industrial machinery and equipment wholesalers.
 Because these purchases are considered capital investments rather than recurring purchases, they do not pose a significant...
 Subscribe to learn more.